bromontana/bromontana.github.io/_posts/2016-11-24-Who-am-I-and-why-do-I-hack.md

 Without a sense of my origins how can I hope to get your validation?
-It would be like watching The Mighty Ducks, except starting at the part where Gordon Bombay (the ex hockey player-turned lawyer) decides to give the kids on the team (he legally has to coach) a chance but they aren't convinced he is going to be a worth while coach.
+It would be like watching The Mighty Ducks, except starting at the part where Gordon Bombay (the ex hockey player-turned lawyer) decides to give the kids on the team (he legally has to coach) a chance but they aren't convinced he is going to be a worth-while coach.
 The problem is there is no perspective, and therefore nay audience can't get behind a character without proper origins.
 I hope everything I said will help you extrapolate information that I am not going to explicitly say, just as watching the beginning of The Mighty Ducks helps you understand why it is so difficult for the